******* Mathematics at the Ness of Brodgar

 The link with the Boyne Valley gets again confirmed by these similar measurements.

 What makes my theories scientific in a sense that is still not common in archaeology is that they can be verified and falsified, which is rare in megalithic archaeology, where unprovable theories are the order of the day.
 The problem with that is that it provides little knowledge in a scientific sense, for instance the argument moving away now again from the established scientific character of, for instance, Stonehenge, back to funerary emphasis, the same happens here at the Ness of Brodgar, without a human bone on the scene.
-The association of megaliths with funerary practice is a deadly one in archaeology, it stifles any theoretical progress.
-The funerary use of chambers occurred when their primary use as refuge was over, which, on any scale, was only after 3000 BCE.
-When two skeletons are found in a cist under the wall of a house in Skara Brae nobody thinks of a tomb, but every human bone found in a megalithic chamber ‘confirms’ it was built as a tomb.
-And it wasn’t.
+The firm association of megaliths with funerary practice is a ‘deadly’ one in archaeology.
+It stifles any theoretical progress.
+The funerary use of chambers occurred when their primary use as refuge was over, which, on any scale, was only after 2900 BCE, when the thousand years cold spell, the Neolithic Ice Age in Europe was over.

 The confusing thing over and over again is the enormous time span of these communal centers, their different phases and the subsequent lumping together of evidence from completely different periods and even cultures.